Jiya-Ull-Haq/Jiya-Ull-Haq/README.md

 ### Hi there 👋

 I am Jiya ull Haq.
 My main interest lies in any Python Programming.
-I also have basic knowledge of Tableau and Docker.
 I'm always curious to learn new stuff and am very keen on working in a new and challenging environment.
 I count with good absorption to new technologies, learning and presenting skills.